 R11 (Object interactions).
 Generally, a process deals with a varying number of object instances of the same and of different object types.
 In addition, for each processed object instance its behavior must be considered.
 In this context, it should be possible to process instances in a loosely coupled manner, i.e., concurrently to each other and to synchronize their execution where needed.
 More precisely, any process modeling paradigm should allow defining processes with a dynamic number of object instances.
-First, it should be possible to make the creation of a particular object instance dependent on the state of the related higher-level object instance, aggregated information from its lower-level object instances should be accessible; amongst others this requires the aggregation of attribute values from lower-level object instances may be mutually dependent [MRH07, ABEW00]; whether an object instance may switch to a certain state depends on the state of another object instance and vice versa (execution dependency).
+First, it should be possible to make the creation of a particular object instance dependent on the state of the related higher-level object instance (creation dependency).
+Second, during the execution of a higher-level object instance, aggregated information from its lower-level object instances should be accessible; amongst others this requires the aggregation of attribute values from lower-level object instances (aggregative information) (van der Aalst et al., 2000).
+Third, the executions of different process instances may be mutually dependent (Müller & Reichert & Herbst, 2007; van der Aalst et al., 2000); whether an object instance may switch to a certain state depends on the state of another object instance (execution dependency).
 Consequently, processes should be defined in terms of object interactions.
 Additionally, the integration of black-box activities should possible.

-Example 11: We consider the different kinds of synchronization dependencies in the context of our example: A personnel officer must not initiate any review as long as the corresponding application has not been finally submitted by the applicant (creation dependency).
+Example 11a: A personnel officer must not initiate any review as long as the corresponding application has not been finally submitted by the applicant (creation dependency).
 Further, individual review process instances are executed concurrently to each other as well as to the application process instances; e.g., the personnel officer may read and change the application while the reviews are processed.
 Further, reviews belonging to a particular application can be initiated and submitted at different points in time.
 Besides this, a personnel officer should be able to access information about submitted reviews (aggregative information); i.e., if an employee submits her review recommending to invite the applicant for an interview, the personnel officer needs this information immediately.
 Opposed to this, when proposing rejection of the applicant, the personnel officer should only be informed when other initiated reviews are submitted.
 Finally, if the personnel officer decides to hire one of the applicants, all others must be rejected (execution dependency).
 In this context, black-box activities become relevant as well (e.g., sending an acknowledgement to an applicant after rejecting his application or comparing the skills of the applicant with the requirements of the job before reviews are initiated.